Jakar510/PythonExtensions/PyPiReadme.md

-# TkinterExtensions
+# PythonExtensions

+Versions follow [Semantic Versioning](https://semver.org/) ( major.minor.patch )

-Strongly typed widgets and event with multiple built in helper functions to speed up development.
+Strongly typed widgets and event with multiple built-in helper functions to speed up development.

 ## Tktiner Bindings

-This project only uses the most common bindings.
-For the full list, see [All Tkinter bindings](https://github.com/Jakar510/TkinterExtensions/blob/master/src/TkinterExtensions/Bindings/Enumerations.py).
+This project all known bindings, but more are added as they are discovered.

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/Jakar510/TkinterExtensions/blob/master/.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Jakar510/PythonExtensions/blob/master/.github/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors